rancher/fleet/dev/README.md

+# Dev Scripts

 These scripts are used for running tests locally in k3d.
 Don't use these on production systems.

 ## Configuration

-You can set these manually or put them in an `.envrc`:
+You can set these manually, but it is advised to put them in an `.envrc` and source them before running any of the scripts.

     # use fleet-default for fleet in Rancher, fleet-local for standalone
     export FLEET_E2E_NS=fleet-local